ncode3/ansible-tower/provisioning/README.md

 NOTE: Check out NETWORK.md for network configuration

-Requirements

-- vlans created on router and switches
-- two nics per servers
-- first nic can pxe boot and optionally natively set to your vlan of choice on the switch, and second nic is trunked on switch
-- server remote management/ipmi/idrac/ilo/etc is configured and works with linux ipmi utilities.
-Configured to use vlan 101
-- dhcp server to manage pxe booting, with a dhcp update key set
-- working dns server, and dhcp server can update dns records

 This document has the following objectives:

 - any server in vlan 101 can be remotely rebooted, and configured to reboot to pxe one time or the local disk permenantly.